Why is Digital Marketing so important?

-With an investment into a comprehensive digital marketing strategy, businesses can expect to significantly grow their revenue.
+In a comprehensive digital marketing strategy, businesses can expect to significantly grow their revenue.
 With a CAGR of 17.6% from now until 2025, the entire digital marketing industry is becoming increasingly important and adopted.
-Furthermore, according to Accenture, since 2017 B2B digital commerce revenues have almost doubled, accounting for around half of all B2B revenues3.
-With digital marketing tactics such as content marketing, social media marketing, native ads, SMS/email marketing, push notifications, ticker tagging, influencer marketing, and retargeting, business can grow through investing in an all encompassing digital strategy.
+Furthermore, according to Accenture, since 2017 B2B digital commerce revenues have almost doubled, accounting for around half of all B2B revenues.3 With digital marketing tactics such as content marketing, social media marketing, native ads, SMS/email marketing, push notifications, influencer marketing, and retargeting, business can grow through encompassing digital marketing strategies.

-In a 2018 survey for “most effective digital marketing techniques,” content marketing came in at number 1 as the most effective technique- and it was not close either4.
-1 out 5 respondents said that content marketing was the most effective, while AI and big data came in tied at number 2 with only 14% of respondents.
+In a 2018 survey for “most effective digital marketing techniques,” content marketing came in at number 1 as the most effective technique — and it was not close either.4 1 out of 5 respondents said that content marketing was the most effective, while AI and big data came in tied at number 2 with only 14% of respondents.

 In another survey conducted in May 2019, 60% of global marketing professionals that were questioned believed that research and case studies were most valued and trusted by their target audiences, while 34% said the same about photos and infographics.
 However, these means of content marketing are far from the most popular and engaging.